Cookies Policy — How Axus Uses Cookies

 Effective Date: February 13, 2026 | Last Updated: February 13, 2026

-This Cookies Policy explains how Axus ("we," "us," or "our") uses cookies and similar tracking technologies on our website.
+This Cookies Policy explains how Axus ("we," "us," or "our") uses cookies, pixels, local storage, analytics tools, and similar website tracking technologies.
 It should be read alongside our Privacy Policy.

 2. Types of Cookies We Use